-The Wahiawā Public Library’s last day of service in its current facility will be Saturday, May 3, 2025.
+The Wahiawā Public Library’s last day of service in its current facility was Saturday, May 3, 2025.
 The 60-year-old branch will be replaced by a new library as part of the civic center development.
 Construction is expected to begin in June.

 During the anticipated two-year construction period, the Hawai‘i State Public Library System plans to open a temporary library location in the Wahiawā Shopping Center (823 California Avenue).
 An announcement on the opening date of the temporary location will be made in the future.